northern-bites/nbites/README.txt

 NOTE: The given commands should be executed from the directory where you downloaded the archives.
 Also, depending on your system setup, you may need root privilages to install to /usr/local/nao

 First, get the NaoQI libraries by saving the file
-<https://robocup.bowdoin.edu/files/software/nao/NaoQi/NaoQi-1.0.0-Linux.tar.gz> to your computer.
+<https://robocup.bowdoin.edu/files/software/nao/NaoQi/NaoQiRobocup-1.0.0-Linux.tar.gz> to your computer.
 You should then extract the contents to /usr/local/nao (i.e. there should be a file /usr/local/nao/Release-notes.txt)

-	sudo tar -xvzf NaoQiRobocup-1.0.0-Linux -C /usr/local
+	sudo tar -xvzf NaoQiRobocup-1.0.0-Linux.tar.gz -C /usr/local

+If the directory /usr/local/nao already exists you should move it first

+        sudo mv /usr/local/nao /usr/local/nao-old

+Then you should move the NaoQi directory to /usr/local/nao

 	sudo mv /usr/local/NaoQiRobocup-1.0.0-Linux /usr/local/nao

 You will also need the cross compiler, so start by creating its directory: